sSolal/Endive/README.md

 ## Buildability

-The core function of Endive is to help you build terms, and check that terms are indeed buildable.
+The core function of Endive is to help you build objects, and check that objects are indeed buildable.

-A term is said to be _buildable_ in a specific _context_, for a given _rule_, if :
+An object is said to be _buildable_ in a specific _context_, for a given _rule_, if :

 1. It's already in the context (axiom)
-2. It's an application where both parts are buildable
+2. It's a composition of two buildable objects
-3. It's a rule where the output is buildable for the rule with input added to context
+3. It's a rewrite where the output is buildable for the rule with input added to context

 ## Reduction

 ### Pattern Matching

-Pattern matching is the process of finding an assignment of holes in a term that makes it equal to another term.
+Pattern matching is the process of finding an assignment of holes in an object that makes it equal to another object.
 In Endive, holes are represented as `[name]` and act as placeholders for variables.

 **Example:**

-*   Term: `f(x, g(y))`
+*   Object: `f(x, g(y))`
 *   Pattern: `f([a], g([b]))`
 *   Match: `[a] = x` and `[b] = y`